lelylan/simple-oauth2/API.md

 * `httpOptions` All [wreck](https://github.com/hapijs/wreck) options can be overriden as documented by the module `http` options.

 #### .createToken(token) => AccessToken
-Creates a new access token by providing a valid plain token object.
+Creates a new access token by providing a token object as specified by [RFC6750](https://tools.ietf.org/html/rfc6750#section-4).

 ### AccessToken
 #### .expired([expirationWindowSeconds]) => Boolean